-New to HYROX or experienced and fed up with a lack of grip on the Sled Pull or instability on the Farmer Carry?
+New to HYROX or experienced and fed up with a lack of grip on the Sled Pull or want more speed on the 1km runs?

 I found out first hand on the Sled Push what can happen if you don’t have the right shoes (It wasn’t pretty)